by Charles Morris, 1899

 The First Continental Congress

 The language of the First Continental Congress sounds bold, but the people themselves were bolder.
 Companies of armed men began drilling everywhere, and the Americans were eager for a conflict with the detested “red coats.”
 The excitement was more intense in Massachusetts than anywhere else, and it was plain that the opening gun of the impending Revolution would be fired upon her soil.
 The colony affairs were directed by a provincial congress, which collected several guns and ammunition and ordered the enrollment of 20,000 “minute men,” who were to hold themselves ready to answer any call at a minute’s notice.

 General Thomas Gage was the British commander in Boston.
 He was so alarmed by the Americans’ aggressive acts that he began throwing up fortifications on the neck of land connecting the town with the mainland.
 His alert spies notified him that the Americans had collected several military supplies stored at Concord, some 20 miles from Boston, Massachusetts.
 Gage ordered 800 troops to march secretly to Concord and destroy them.

 Guarded as were the movements of the British, the Americans were equally watchful and discovered them.
 Paul Revere dashed out of the tow, 50 minutemen gathered on the village green.
-Major Pitcairn ordered them to disperse, and a volley was fired when they refused to do so.
+Major Pitcairn ordered them to disperse, and a volley was fired when they refused.
 Eight Americans were killed and many wounded, the others fleeing before the overwhelming force.
-Thus was the shot fired that “was heard around the world.”
+Thus, the shot that was fired “was heard around the world.”